 TODAY THE COUNTRY PAYS TRIBUTE TO LABOR.
-Today is Labor Day-the one day in the year set apart by Uncle Sam for the recreation of his vast army of tollers in recognition of the valuable services the American workingman has done for his country.
+Foday is Labor Day-the one day in the year set apart by Uncle Sam for the recreation of his vast army of toilers in recognition of the valuable vices the American workingman has done for his country.
 It is being observed as a legal holiday in nearly every state of the Union, the exceptions being Arizona, Arkansas, Louisiana, Mississippi, Nevada, New Mexico, North Carolina, North Dakota, Oklahoma and Vermont.
 It is celebrated each year the first Monday in September, this year failing on the 2nd.
-Vice President Visits the Minnesota State Fair Opening, DELIVERS A SHORT ADDRESS Minnesota Volunteers Reviewed and a General Good Time Had Minneapolis, Sept.
-2 .- Vice President Theodore Roosevelt arrived here this morning from Chicago to participate in the exercises of the opening day of the state fair, on the invitation of the Minnesota state agricultural society.
-The Vice President will be the guest during his stay in Minneapolis of Senators Nelson and Clapp and will stay at the home of National Committeeman T. II. in his Honor.